Vaginitis (yeast infection, BV, trich)

 - Wear cotton underwear and don’t use fabric softener on underwear.

 - Do not douche.

 - Change out of a wet bathing suit or wet clothing immediately after swimming or exercising.

 - Avoid hot tubs or hot baths.

 - Avoid deodorant or scented pads or tampons.

 - Avoid scented soaps or body wash in genital area; use mild, unscented soaps.
 Rinse genitals after a bubble bath.

 - Limit your number of sexual partners and use condoms.

 There is NO evidence from randomized trials that taking supplements of lactobacillus, garlic, tea tree oil, probiotics or eating yogurt with acidophilus are helpful.

 If your symptoms don’t get better after treatment, call 812-855-7688 for a medical appointment.
-If you have questions about vaginitis or other health care concerns call Health and Wellness Promotion at 812-855-7338.
+If you have questions about vaginitis or other health care concerns call Health and Wellness at 812-855-7338.